Minnesota marijuana lawyers & laws

 But alas!
 Minnesota, once a leader is currently a laggard when it comes to Liberty and marijuana Prohibition.

 What to do if seized, searched, arrested, charged with a marijuana crime in Minnesota?
-Considering the serious, lifelong consequences, it’s essential to have a good lawyer experienced in marijuana defense advising and advocating on your behalf.
-You’ll want the right Minnesota marijuana lawyer.
-You deserve the best defense.
+Considering the serious, lifelong consequences, it’s essential to have a good lawyer experienced in marijuana defense.

 And it will help to understand more about marijuana laws in Minnesota.
 Here are some important aspects.

-In general greater quantity is punished more severely.
+In general, Minnesota’s current laws punish greater quantity more severely.
 Seems simple enough.
 But there are only a few weight thresholds that matter.
-If the quantity alleged is close, that can be the difference between a higher “degree” and lower degree.
+If the prosecution claims a quantity close to a threshold; that can be the difference between a higher and lower “degree.”
 Minnesota marijuana lawyers like Thomas Gallagher will use a quantity defense when the claimed weight is near a threshold.

 Identity of the alleged substance